 low resolution makes the star identification problem more challenging and interesting. it forces use of global structures and patterns within an image, rather than localized features and heuristics. there’s simply less information available and more has to be done with less. it even suggests questions about how the human brain recognizes stars. for example, a typical high-resolution aerospace algorithm might focus on the exact separation between a pair of stars, along with the angle to a third star. that’s clearly not how the brain works. so, what’s the brain in fact doing?

-focusing on lo-fi mnist-like images led to a discovery. to recognize a particular star in an image, it’s helpful to shift the star to the image-center and make its presence implicit. there’s no point in including it in the image, it’s effectivly redundant. what’s significant is the relative-geometry of the other stars. the target star becomes the origin of the coordinate system, and if there’s another star nearby, as often happens in a low resolution image, there’s no confusion. in practice, the effects are even nicer since, in a way, there’s a ‘free’ extra star, and there’s also less need for coordinate transformations.
+focusing on lo-fi mnist-like images led to a discovery. to recognize a particular star in an image, it’s helpful to shift the star to the image-center and make its presence implicit. there’s no point in including it in the image, it’s effectively redundant. what’s significant is the relative-geometry of the other stars. the target star becomes the origin of the coordinate system, and if there’s another star nearby, as often happens in a low resolution image, there’s no confusion. in practice, the effects are even nicer since, in a way, there’s a ‘free’ extra star, and there’s also less need for coordinate transformations.

 all the way back to ninety, it was clear that the shapes of triangles formed by a star field can be used to identify the stars - and that iterative and even recursive processes could be involved. but once triangles come in, they tend to multiply, which seems uncomfortable - where does it end? skipping ahead to the answer, enlightenment arrives with a simple restatement of the lost-in-space problem.